pmitros/school-committee/empowerment.md

   good things happening in the district from the rooftops!
 I would like to build connections with local newspapers so we can publicize many of the great things that happen in the district, and encourage more people to get involved.
+One of the key roles of the school committee ought to be identifying what works -- whether in schools, individual classrooms, or even individual students -- and promoting it.
+Cheerleading successes both helps build culture of excellence, and helps such successes spread.
 * Provide much greater transparency into our schools and into our classrooms.
 If a teacher is doing something which works, we should know about it!
 If an HGSE researcher wants to improve our schools,